Gabriel-vzh2vs/SYS3062.github.io/rootfile.md

 ****Course Description:****

+This is a first course in theory and practice for modeling and simulation, two mainstays of system engineering.
+The course covers fundamental principles and paradigms for modeling stochastic systems starting from model verification & validation, types of uncertainties, and examples of model types.
+It includes the following:

+- Techniques and supporting theory for Monte Carlo based simulation analytics (aka "output analysis") for estimating means and variances of system variables.
+This incorporates construction of single confidence intervals with adjustmentments for skewness, and multiple, simultaneous confidence intervals with the Bonferroni correction.
+Statistical independence.

+- Distribution modeling (aka "input analysis") which is used to model random variables of the system.

+- Simulation logic, data structures, and architectures.

+- Modeling and simulation of queueing networks.

-A first course in the theory & practice of discrete-event and continuous simulation.
+of discrete-event and
+continuous simulation.
 Monte Carlo methods, generating random numbers & variates, spreadsheet add-ins & applications, sampling distributions & confidence intervals, input analysis & distribution fitting.
 Discrete-event dynamic systems, modeling, simulation logic & data structures, output analysis, model verification & validation, comparing alternative systems, simulation optimization, case studies.
 Prerequisite: CS 2100, APMA 3100, and APMA 3120.

 The modeling and simulation techniques and methods we might cover include Monte Carlo Methods, and Distribution Modelling, Output Analysis, Statistical Testing and Correction Methods (i.e: Test for Randomness, and Bonferroni Correction), Discrete Event Simulation, Agent-Based Modelling, System Dynamics, and Debugging.
 We hope that our course provides a foundation for future learning and application.

 ****Learning Objectives:****